bmanica/myst_proyecto_eq2/README.md

 *Ana Cristina Vazquez: Credit Risk intern at Bradescard, Financial Engineering 4th year student at ITESO.*
 *Juan Pablo Ruiz: Financial Analyst intern at ITESO, Financial Engineering 4th year student at ITESO.*

+## Working Profiles
+Financial Profile: In charge of the financial section of the project -Espinosa Garcia Lyha
+-Vazquez Vargas Cristina

+Statistical Profile: In charge of the statistical section of the projet -Manica Pineda Bryan
+-Ruiz Magaña Juan Pablo

+Computacional Profile: In charge of the optimization section of the project -Manica Pineda Bryan
+-Espinosa Garcia Lyha
+-Ruiz Magaña Juan Pablo
+-Vazquez Vargas Cristina

 ## License
 **GNU General Public License v3.0**